ATSDR Exposures Survey (ACE)

 • Asking about the household’s health concerns, experiences, and impacts from sewage and pollution in the Tijuana River Valley.

-The ACE is done using an online survey that any eligible individual can take.
-Both the CASPER and ACE are assessments and key to identifying community health concerns and prioritizing solutions.
+Both CASPER and ACE are assessments key to identifying community health concerns and prioritizing solutions.

 Resources

-For more information, send an e-mail to the Epidemiology Unit.
+Send an e-mail to the Epidemiology Unit for more information.